nikanikachan/Proof_of_Authority_Blockchain/README.md

 continue with the following prompts:

 - choose "manage existing genesis" : `2`
 - choose "export genesis configurations" .
 This should create a json file with the network name you chose in your folder. you can ignore the other generated files for now.
-In this example, this created a zbanktest1.json file which can be seen below.
+In this example, this created a zbanktest1.json in my folder.

 The final folder setup should look like this: